 The private, volunteer-run museum was founded in 1997.
 Today, it houses a number of heritage aircraft, artifacts, and images, along with a full-scale replica of Canada’s famed Avro Arrow.
 They have developed a number of public and school programs to complement their collection.
 The museum has been given 6 months to vacate the building, but volunteers are first going to try their hardest to save the building and the museum.

-Their campaign has caught the eye of many supporters, including the director of the Smithsonian’s National Air and Space Museum, who wrote a letter of support this month.
-With a new Public Service Announcement and continued media coverage, it looks as though museum volunteers are just getting started.
+Their campaign has caught the eye of many supporters, including the director of the Smithsonian’s National Air and Space Museum, who wrote a letter of support in October 2011.

 What you can do